c-dickens/MatrixSketching/README.md

 The necessary packages are stored in the virtual environment `thesis-python` which can be activated by `source thesis-python/bin/activate`.

+*The experiments will run using the Discrete Cosine Transform, the following is optional.*
 We also use a `fastwht' library for efficient computation of the Fast Walsh Hadamard Transform.
 This can be found at `https://bitbucket.org/vegarant/fastwht/src/master/' Then do `git clone https://bitbucket.org/vegarant/fastwht.git' and navigate to the directory.